 WARNING: A 130 DAS is shipped pre-configured with a default IP address.
-Be sure to change this address before connecting the DAS to an ethernet port.
+Be sure to change this address before connecting the DAS to an Ethernet port.

-WARNING: The 130 DAS uses a 10BaseT ethernet chip.
-The 130 DAS ethernet port will not work when connected to all 100BaseT and some 10/100BaseT ethernet hubs.
+WARNING: The 130 DAS uses a 10BaseT Ethernet chip.
+The 130 DAS Ethernet port will not work when connected to all 100BaseT and some 10/100BaseT Ethernet hubs.

-To perform a minimal setup of the 130-01 DAS unit, follow the instructions in Chapter 2, "Startup" on page 2-27 of this manual.
+To perform a minimal setup of the 130-01 DAS unit, follow the instructions in section 2 of this manual.
 To setup port connections refer to the PFC_130 Users Guide.